Steel Shed Maintenance (2021 Update)

 Flash the tortoise in his garden

 I mean sure, Free Tortoise in your shed.
 Sounds fantastic.
 But “free family of rats”: Considerably less fantastic.
+I say this from recent experience too.

-So keep pet food or paper in rugged containers and not loose on the floor, as these are delicious to rodents.
-Similarly, any clothing or fabrics should be in an air-tight container to prevent them from becoming bridal suites for the critters.
 And while Steel Sheds are resistant to most animals, if you leave the door open it’s like inviting a vampire into your house.
 So make sure you lock up when your shed isn’t in use.

 Store Fuels Safely in your Steel Shed